Our practical tips will help you reduce your stress levels and stay calm under pressure or if you find yourself struggling.

 One simple strategy for overcoming a stressful situation is to take a few deep breaths.
 It’s a powerful way of lowering your heart rate, blood pressure and stress hormones.
 Breathe in slowly through your nose.
 Aim to completely fill your lungs.
 Hold your breath for a few seconds, then breathe out through your mouth.
 Repeat three or four times.
 You’ll probably notice a calming effect.

 A bit of aerobic exercise will get your heart rate up.
-See if you can find just 20 minutes a day for a brisk walk, a swim, or some cycling (cyclists are 40 per cent less stressed than other commuters according to one study).
+See if you can find just 20 minutes a day for a brisk walk, a swim, or some cycling (cyclists are 40% less stressed than other commuters according to one study).
 You’ll find exercise boosts those brain chemicals, endorphins, and improves your mood.
 It will also have a calming effect on your mind and lower those stress hormones.

 Fuel your body with a balanced diet to maintain your health and build resilience to stress.
 Include fruit, vegetables, and whole grains in your diet.
 Foods rich in vitamin C, such as oranges and grapefruits, can help lower your stress hormones too.
 Omega-3 found in salmon and other fatty fish, as well as nuts and seeds, may also have a calming effect.
 If you fancy something sweet, dark chocolate can do the same.